Msch0150/nomisma-docker/README.md

 # nomisma-docker

+!!!
+Create in fusaki a dataset (currently fusaki, but should be nomisma, change config.xml http://fusaki:3030/fusaki/... to ttp://fusaki:3030/nomisma/...

 > docker-solr-data directory need to be writable by id=8983.

 To setup nomisma in a Linux environment with Docker installed: